Conflict of interest: Recusal

 Those with a conflict of interest are expected to recuse themselves from (i.e., abstain from) decisions where such a conflict exists.
 The imperative for recusal varies depending upon the circumstance and profession, either as common sense ethics, codified ethics, or by statute.
 For example, if the governing board of a government agency is considering hiring a consulting firm for some task, and one firm being considered has, as a partner, a close relative of one of the board's members, then that board member should not vote on which firm is to be selected.
 In fact, to minimize any conflict, the board member should not participate in any way in the decision, including discussions.

 Judges are supposed to recuse themselves from cases when personal conflicts of interest may arise.
 For example, if a judge has participated in a case previously in some other judicial role he/she is not allowed to try that case.
 Recusal is also expected when one of the lawyers in a case might be a close personal friend, or when the outcome of the case might affect the judge directly, such as whether a car maker is obliged to recall a model that a judge drives.
 This is required by law under Continental civil law systems and by the Rome Statute, organic law of the International Criminal Court.

-Third-party evaluations

-Consider a situation where the owner of a majority of a public company decides to buy out the minority shareholders and take the corporation private.
-What is a fair price?
-Obviously, it is improper (and, typically, illegal) for the majority owner to simply state a price and then have the (majority-controlled) board of directors approve that price.
-What is typically done is to hire an independent firm (a third party), well-qualified to evaluate such matters, to calculate a "fair price", which is then voted on by the minority shareholders.

-Third-party evaluations may also be used as proof that transactions were, in fact, fair ("arm's-length").
-For example, a corporation that leases an office building owned by the CEO might get an independent evaluation showing what the market rate is for such leases in the locale, to address the conflict of interest that exists between the fiduciary duty of the CEO (to the stockholders, by getting the lowest rent possible) and the personal interest of that CEO (to maximize the income that the CEO gets from owning that office building by getting the highest rent possible).

-A January 2018 report by the Public Citizen non-profit describes dozens of foreign governments, special interest groups and GOP congressional campaign committees that spent hundreds of thousands of dollars at President Donald Trump's properties during his first year in office.
-The study said that these groups clearly intended to win over the president by helping his commercial business empire profit while he held the office.